Infraste03/KGE_RS/fashion_generalization/alternate_learning/checks/README.md

-# Fashion Alternate Learning - Verification Checks
+# Fashion-Random Alternate Learning - Verification Checks

-This directory contains the verification and diagnostic scripts used to validate the Fashion alternate-learning pipeline before running expensive training experiments.
+This directory contains the verification and diagnostic scripts used to validate the Fashion-Random alternate-learning pipeline before running expensive training experiments.

 The checks cover the complete integration path between: